websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md

 ## Displaying Collections Using a Collection Page

-A Collection Page is a type of page where the content is linked to a Collection.
+A Collection Page is a type of page where the page is linked to a Collection.

 1. Go to *Site Administration* &rarr; *Site Builder* &rarr; *Pages*.
 1. Click the *New Page* button (![New Page](../../images/icon-plus.png)) at the level where you want to add the new page, and select *Add Collection Page*.